marc2332/bliss/doc/docs/index.md

     If number of points diverges between 2 masters, then underlying data is represented in another set of plot windows.
     So, there is no limit to the number of windows in the **Live** tab, it depends on the scan being executed.

-!!! note
-    2D images are always represented in their own plot window.

-### Live scan data in Flint

-Flint listens to scans data source and displays it on real time, updating charts and plots while it is created.
-Flint decides which chart or plot type fits the best taking into account the nature of the incoming data.

-!!! note
 **Flint** can be started automatically when a new scan begins (the application interface will show up when a scan is launched), by configuring `SCAN_DISPLAY` in the BLISS shell:

-    `SCAN_DISPLAY.auto = True`

 Example: